dvsekhvalnov/jose-jwt/README.md

 ### Verifying and Decoding Tokens
 #### What methods to use?
-Historically `jose-jwt` provided single family of `Decode()` methods that handles both signed and encrypted tokens with uniform interface, but as number of confusion attacks on JWT libraries increased over last years, as of v5 `jose-jwt` additionally provides dedicated methods `Verify()` and `Encrypt()` that are limited in scope to verifying signatures and decrypting tokens accordingly.
+Historically `jose-jwt` provided single family of `Decode()` methods that handles both signed and encrypted tokens with uniform interface, but as a number of confusion attacks on JWT libraries increased over last years, starting v5 library additionally provides dedicated methods `Verify()` and `Encrypt()` that are limited in scope to verifying signatures and decrypting tokens accordingly.
 See [TODO] for more information.

 Decoding json web tokens is fully symmetric to creating signed or encrypted tokens: